C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 ## Project Background
 Like some others, I have some expired Google Nest Protects, which I wanted to replace with a cheaper / more-scalable alternative.
-But above all, I wanted to realise a trustworthy fire/CO alarm system, which ia integrates with HomeAssistant.
+But above all, I wanted to realise a trustworthy fire/CO alarm system, which integrates with HomeAssistant.

-In persuit of this, I initially purchased the FireAngel Pro Connected Gateway, but found it to be a dreadfully unreliable piece of kit.
+In pursuit of this, I initially purchased the FireAngel Pro Connected Gateway, but found it to be a dreadfully unreliable piece of kit.
 As part of my testing, I removed all the alarms at once, and it didn't notice!

 Pressing 'test' in the App still reported all alarms 'online'.